Parrot Farm in Kfar Hess – Full Guide

 Summary

-Our last visit lasted about two hours, and as I mentioned, the downsides are tidiness and lack of enthusiasm from the team.
+Our last visit lasted about three and a half hours (however, the average duration of our previous visits is about two and a half hours).
+There are downsides to this attraction, and the main one is that they sell too many tickets on Saturdays and holidays.
 But in general, young children enjoy this attraction.
 Let them pet a parrot, feed some farm animals, and participate in an art corner, and they are happy.
-I asked my daughter, and she enjoyed the visit.
+My daughters enjoyed the visits.

 Have you ever visited the parrot farm?
 How was it?
 Let us know in the comments below.